 We will do everything we can to support guests that have disclosed a medical condition, allergy or anaphylaxis, by informing all in-country personnel and ensuring reasonable provisions are made.
 We do, however, suggest and encourage all affected guests in this situation to assist us by reconfirming this information in situations or instances where it may be required to ensure everyone has a safe and enjoyable adventure experienc

 General Travel Advice

 All No Roads staff and teams consider guest safety and wellbeing an absolute priority and always follow the travel advice and guidelines of the World Health Organisation (WHO) and Smartraveller.
 To further maintain the safety of our travelers, we promote good personal and hand hygiene along with adherence to safe food preparation practices.

-We are able to cater to all common special dietary requirements, however, we can not cater to vegans on this trip.
-The Sud Tyrol and the Dolomites are well known for their excellent and typical cuisine from the regions of Italy and Austria, known as Imperial cuisine.
+We are able to cater to all common special dietary requirements on this trip.
+The villages along the TMB are well known for their excellent and typical cuisine influenced by the best from the regions of France, Italy, and Switzerland.
 These regional diets include choices of pasta, potatoes, cheeses, cured meats, salads, and fruits.
 Due to this heavy gluten, cheese, and meat-based diet, the meal choices for special requirements might be limited depending on your requirements.